mainettis/darksun/docs/workflow.md

 #### Other Files

-If you're simply copying or moving files into your local repository that don't require the use of the toolset, then use your file explorer utility to move those files into the appropirate folder in your repository.
+If you're reading this, then you didn't read my note about not needing to build the module for non-toolset file modifications.
+If you're working in any utility except the toolset, just open the files you need directly from the repository and save them to the same place when you're done.

 #### Tracking New Files